leukeleu/prettier-config/README.md

 }
 ```

+## Adding an ignore file

+By default prettier will lint [specific filetypes](https://prettier.io/docs/en/index.html).
+If you want to ignore files you can [create a file named `.prettierignore`](https://prettier.io/docs/en/ignore.html) in the root and add ignored file(types) to it.

 ## Running the check

 Now you can run the Prettier check using `npm run lint:prettier` or `npm run lintfix:prettier` to auto fix.